-The doorbell rang and another Swedish couple arrived.
+The doorbell rang and a Swedish couple arrived.
 After a little chat in the kitchen we all took a seat in the living room and Mrs. Swede set the plate of samosas down beside another plate of pepparkake (ginger biscuits) and a bowl of salted crisps.
-The other couple had brought some Swedish saffron bread “lussekatter” with them too.
+The other couple brought some Swedish saffron bread “lussekatter” with them.

 Next, Mr. Swede broke out the Aquavit.
 Linie aquavit is a truly special Norwegian drink.
 The alcohol is kept in 500 liter oak barrels that are stored on ships as they travel the seas and cross over the equator before returning home.

 The story goes that in the early 1800s, a Norwegian ship carrying food and aquavit was headed to Indonesia to sell its wares.
 However, the people there had absolutely no interest in the drink, so the Norwegians brought it back home.
 But when they opened it, hoping it had not spoiled during the long journey, they realised something had happened.
 It tasted different, better.
 And so the tradition was born.

 Scientists have long searched for an alternative to these long trips, but nothing has come close.
 It’s quite an incredible story, I thought, as I stared at the yellowish liquor taking a moment to respect the long journey it has made before ending up in my gut.

 We played a few games of Yahtzee and drank more aquavit than your average non-Scandi can handle.
 It’s in our blood.
 At one point the other Swedish woman raised her glass of aquavit for a toast and said “snapschat!”
 Throwing us all into hysterics.
 Snaps is the Swedish word for a small shot of strong alcohol (the same as schnaps in German).
 You see, earlier in the evening, I had been teaching them how to use Snapchat filters…